Continuum

 2000 – Present

-Following the analytical deconstruction of Triangles and Horizontals—which isolated angular and continuous geometric principles—Continuum performs dialectical synthesis at the formal level.
+Following the analytical deconstruction of Triangles and Horizontals—which isolated angular and continuous geometric principles—Continuum performs synthesis at the formal level.
 Discrete parts are unified into indivisible form.
 Separation gives way to connection.
 The articulated body becomes continuous whole.

 The resulting forms demonstrate wholeness achieved: beauty as visible evidence that discrete elements have organized into integrated totality.